ntaboada/vigilant-spork/README.md

 # Frontend Engineering Coding Challenge

-Welcome to Carpe Vinum -  the open source tool for wine lovers to connect, track their tasting sessions, and discover new wine.
+Welcome to Viligant Spork -  the open source tool for wine lovers to connect, track their tasting sessions, and discover new wine.
 This tool is used to test potential candidates for our engineering team.

 ## Back End Challenge